How much does it cost to draft a legal document?

 - Consultation Fee: Many lawyers will charge for the consultation.
 In some cases, this is their standard hourly rate, while others may set a special flat fee.
 Others still offer consults for free.

-- Experience: The more experience a contract lawyer has, the better they are at their job.
+- Years of Experience: The more experience a contract lawyer has, the better they are at their job.
 But those years don’t come for free.
 More experienced lawyers generally charge higher fees.

 - Complexity: If your document is something simple and straightforward, you can expect the costs to be lower than if it is highly complex and difficult to draft.

-- Communication: If your contract lawyer has to go back and forth with you to clarify elements and get your feedback, you can expect this to increase the cost.
+- Communication: If your contract lawyer must go back and forth with you to clarify elements and get your feedback, you can expect this to increase the cost.

 - Revision: If you get the document and decide there are changes you would like to have made, this will likely increase the overall cost of the document.